-ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not Princ Principle 7 - Recognise and manage risk Reco Principle 7 - Recognise and manage risk Recommendation 7.1 The board of a listed entity should: No As a consequence of the size and composition of the Company's Board the Board does not have a stand-alone risk committee.
+ASX Corporate G Principle/Recomm Comply Particulars of Compliance and If Not Why Not Principle 7 - Reco ognise and manage risk each of wh (i) ha wh (ii) is o and disclos (iii) the (iv) the (v) as nu thr att me (b) if it does no that satisfy and the pro- ed entity should: mmittee or committees to oversee risk, nich: as at least three members, a majority of nom are independent directors; and chaired by an independent director, No As a consequence of the size and composition of the Company's Board the Board does not have a stand-alone risk committee.
 The [Board as a whole] has responsibilities typically assumed by a risk committee, including but not limited to: (a) ensuring that an appropriate risk-management framework is in place and is operating properly; and (b) reviewing and monitoring legal and policy compliance systems and issues.
-That is, matters typically dealt with by a risk committee are dealt with by the [full Board. (b) that s and th pes not have a risk committee or committees atisfy paragraph (a) above, disclose that fact ne processes it employs for overseeing the 's risk management framework.
+That is, matters typically dealt with by a risk committee are dealt with by the [full Board.

-ASX Corporate Governance Principle/Recommendation Comply Particulars of Compliance and If Not Why Not Recommendation 7.2 The board or a committee of the board should: (a) review the entity's risk management framework least annually to satisfy itself that it continue be sound and that the entity is operating wire regard to the risk appetite set by the board; (b) disclose, in relation to each reporting period whether such a review has taken place. es to th due and The Company is committed to the identification, monitoring and management of risks associated with its business activities and has established policies in relation to the implementation of practical and effective control systems.
+Corporate Governance iple/Recommendation Comply Particulars of Compliance and If Not Why Not mmendation 7.2 board or a committee of the board should: review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and disclose, in relation to each reporting period, whether such a review has taken place.
+Yes The Company is committed to the identification, monitoring and management of risks associated with its business activities and has established policies in relation to the implementation of practical and effective control systems.
 The Company has established a Risk Management Policy, which is available on the "Corporate Governance" page of the Company's website.
 Under the Company's Risk Management Policy, the Board reviews all major strategies and purchases for their impact on the risks facing the Company and makes appropriate recommendations.
-The Company also undertakes an annual review of operations to update its risk profile, which normally occurs in conjunction with the strategic planning process.
-Recommendation 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the find is structured and what role it performs; or (b) if it does not have an internal audit function fact and the processes it employs for evaluating and continually improving the effectiveness governance, risk management and internal control processes. , that ating The Company does not have an independent internal audit function.
+The Company also undertakes an annual review of operations to update its risk profile, which normally occurs in conjunction with the strategic planning process. mmendation 7.3 ed entity should disclose: if it has an internal audit function, how the function is structured and what role it performs; or if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.
+No The Company does not have an independent internal audit function.
 Due to the nature and size of the Company's operations, and the Company's ability to derive substantially all of the benefits of an independent internal audit function in the manner disclosed below, the expense of an independent internal auditor is not considered to be appropriate.
 The Board performs all key elements of an internal audit function, including: (a) evaluating and seeking and obtaining reasonable assurance that risk management, control and governance systems are functioning as intended and will enable the Company's objectives and goals to be met; (b) evaluating information security and associated risk exposures; (c) evaluating regulatory compliance programs with consultation from internal and external legal counsel; (d) evaluating the Company's preparedness in case of business interruption; and